Blunderchips/Android-Compound-Interest-Calculator/README.md

-# Compound Interest Rate Calculator Android App
+# Compound Interest Calculator Android App

 Compound Interest Calculator.
 A simple app that does just that.